mrsimpson/port-a-dice/.vibe/development-plan-hide-language-selector.md

 ## Goal
 Fix the language selector visibility logic.
 The component should be hidden when the language is auto-detected from the browser, but it's currently always visible.

+**Status: ISSUE FOUND IN PREVIOUS FIX**
+- Previous approach: Using computed property in component (still not working)
+- Real solution: Manage visibility state in UI store during app initialization
+- This ensures the state is calculated BEFORE any components render

 ## Reproduce
 ### Tasks
 - [x] Examined commit 25d6299 which introduced automatic language detection